tamim1715/redis-app/README.md

 .

 ```
 deploy your application on desired deployment environment.
-Make sure you added the environment variable and secrets in the right deployment environment. if you already deployed (and obviously its in crashloop!) re-deploy your application after adding environment variables and secrets.
-If deployment fails, the deployment logs should show the fatal log, its detailed enough to debug easily.
+Make sure you added the environment variable and secrets in the right deployment environment. if you already deployed (and obviously its in crashloop!), re-deploy your application after adding environment variables and secrets.
+If deployment fails, deployment logs should show the fatal log, its detailed enough to debug easily.
 ## REST endpoints
 #### GET
 From the CI/CD pipeline page, select the deployment, right click info. **External Default Endpoint** is your application url, so just add the path /api/v1/cache. and also add query param **key** or it will return error.